-16 to 19 education: commercial and charitable providers
+16 to 19 education: independent learning providers

-Information for commercial and charitable providers
+Information for independent learning providers

 The funding guidance includes funding regulations, rates and formula, individualised learner record (ILR) returns and reconciliation arrangements, sub-contracting controls and other supporting information.

 ILPs with an ESFA contract are subject to adjustments for under-performance and over-performance.
 We reconcile the institution’s outturn against the funding allocation.

 You can find further information on funding reconciliation in the ILR Return guidance.
 This page includes information for the current year along with previous years.